tozti/tozti/docs/dev/extensions/storage.rst

 (Recall that a *linkage* is simply an object referring to a resource, containing fields ``type`` and ``id``, plus additional data)

-tozti provides helper functions for fetch the entire data of relationships, or updating them, in the ``tozti.store.rels`` namespace.
+tozti provides helper functions for fetching the entire data of a relationship, and updating it, in the ``tozti.store.rels`` namespace.

 Getting the resources of a relationship
 ---------------------------------------

-To get the entirety of the resources pointed by a relationship, use the ``rels.fetch`` method.
+To get all the resources pointed by a relationship, use the ``rels.fetch`` method.
 It takes as a parameter a relationship object coming from some resource object returned by the store, and returns a Promise.

 This promise either resolves to a single resource object when the relationship is ``to-one``, or to an array of resource objects when the relationship is ``to-many``.

 This promise is rejected if any of the resources contained in the relationship cannot be accessed from the server.
 For this reason, and for a better UX experience, it is preferred to not use ``fetch`` but instead defer the responsability of loading contained resources to individual components, that can display errors more intuitively.
-(See: part on using the store from vue, to be added)
+(See: part on using the store from Vue components, further down on the same page)

 Assume that we have a resource ``resource`` of type ``dummy-extension/entity``, then we can get all resources contained in the ``friends`` relationship by doing: